 His writings have had a tremendous impact on both my theological views as well as my homeschooling views.

-Education, Christianity, and the State was profoundly influential on my thinking with regard to homeschooling vs public schooling.
+Education, Christianity, and the State was a book profoundly influential on my thinking with regard to homeschooling vs public schooling.

 The book is actually a compilation of numerous talks Machen gave on the topic of Christian education over the years including such titles as,